roboticist-blip/FPGA_Workshop/AI_Accel/Readme.md

 1. Bring this design into Vivado as an RTL project and check synthesis results (LUT/DSP utilization) on the target Artix part.
 2. Optionally validate on real hardware (e.g. drive `Y_OUT` to LEDs or out over UART) as a hardware-in-the-loop sanity check.
-3. Scale the same building blocks (`neuron.v`, `neuron_layer.v`, `requant.v`) up to SensiNerveX's actual 10→8→4→8→10 autoencoder shape.
+3. Scale the same building blocks (`neuron.v`, `neuron_layer.v`, `requant.v`) up to a larger, real-world network topology.
-4. Move from hardcoded ROM weights to runtime-loaded weights (UART or AXI), which will also be needed for SensiNerveX since it's a continually-learning on-device model, not a fixed one.
+4. Move from hardcoded ROM weights to runtime-loaded weights (UART or AXI) once a real trained model is being targeted.